Archdiocese of Seattle: 2010 to present

 The next archbishop of Seattle was Bishop J. Peter Sartain from the Diocese of Joliet, named by Pope Benedict XVI in 2010.
 In June 2019, Sartain installed Archbishop Paul D. Etienne of the Archdiocese of Anchorage as coadjutor archbishop to assist him.
-In August 2019, Sartain ordered the demolition of Holy Rosary Church in Tacoma.
-The church had become structurally unsound, and its estimated cost for repair was $18 million.
 Sartain retired in September 2019.
+When Sartain retired, Etienne automatically became archbishop of Seattle.
+On taking office, Etienne announced that he would not reside in Connolly House, the mansion for the archbishop of Seattle, suggesting it be sold to provide money to help the poor.

-When Sartain retired, Etienne automatically became archbishop of Seattle.On taking office, Etienne announced that he would not reside in Connolly House, the mansion for the archbishop of Seattle, suggesting it be sold to provide money to help the poor.
 In February 2024, the archdiocese announced a plan to consolidate its 136 parishes into 60 parish families.
-As of 2024, Etienne is the archbishop of Seattle.
+As of 2026, Etienne is the archbishop of Seattle.